On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Introduction

 One of fundamental and important studies on Reeb graphs is the following.

-\begin{Prob} For a given graph, can we construct a smooth function (satisfying some conditions) inducing a Reeb graph isomorphic to the graph? \end{Prob}
+\begin{Prob} For a given graph, can we construct a smooth function (satisfying some conditions) inducing the Reeb graph isomorphic to the graph? \end{Prob}

-Construction of a function inducing a Reeb graph isomorphic to a given graph was first demonstrated by Sharko (\cite{sharko}), followed by a work of J. Martinez-Alfaro, I. S. Meza-Sarmiento and R. Oliveira (\cite{martinezalfaromezasarmientooliveira}), one of Masumoto and Saeki (\cite{masumotosaeki}), several works of Michalak (\cite{michalak} and \cite{michalak2}) and so on.
-Later the author has also obtained related results in \cite{kitazawa}, \cite{kitazawa2}, and so on.
-In most of such studies, preimages of {\it regular values}, defined as points in target manifolds realized as values at some singular points of the functions, are disjoint unions of circles or standard spheres and domains are closed surfaces.
-The author has first succeeded in explicitly constructing several {\it Morse} functions and so-called {\it circle valued Morse} functions whose preimages of regular values are closed surfaces under several constraints on topologies of preimages of regular values in the presented papers.
-Note also that in most of these works, functions inducing Reeb graphs isomorphic to given graphs have been constructed in the following way.
-First, we prepare a graph admitting a continuous function such that the function obtained by restricting the function to each edge is injective (we call such a function a {\it good function} on the graph): see FIGURE \ref{fig:1}.
+Construction of a function inducing a Reeb graph isomorphic to a given graph was first demonstrated by Sharko (\cite{sharko}), followed by a work of J. Martinez-Alfaro, I. S. Meza-Sarmiento and R. Oliveira (\cite{martinezalfaromezasarmientooliveira}), one of Masumoto and Saeki (\cite{masumotosaeki}), the works of Michalak (\cite{michalak} and \cite{michalak2}) among others.
+In most of such studies, preimages of {\it regular values}, defined as points in targets we cannot realize as values at some singular points of the functions, are disjoint unions of circles or standard spheres and domains are closed surfaces.
+The author has first succeeded in explicitly constructing several {\it Morse} functions and so-called {\it circle valued Morse} functions whose preimages of regular values are closed surfaces under several constraints on topologies of preimages of regular values in \cite{kitazawa} and \cite{kitazawa2} (see also Remark \ref{rem:4}).
+In these works among others and the author, functions inducing Reeb graphs isomorphic to given graphs have been constructed in the following way.
+First, we prepare a graph admitting a continuous function such that the function obtained by restricting the function to each edge is injective (we call such a function a {\it good function} on the graph): see FIGURE \ref{fig:0}.

-Note that a graph is naturally homeomorphic to a $1$-dimensional polyhedron and that a graph has a good function if and only if it has no loop.
+It is obvious that a graph has a good function if and only if it has no loops.

 Next, we construct local functions around vertices respecting the value of the given good function at each vertex.
 Last we construct a local function having no singular points around each connected component of the complementary set of the disjoint union of small neighborhoods of vertices.